 This is an introduction to testing and automation in Postman.
-Complete this entire course to claim a badge to display on your social media profiles.
+Complete this entire course to equip yourself with necessary skills needed to test and automate APIs in Postman.

 Prerequisites